When most people think of inflammation, they think about swollen joints and arthritis.

 • Food allergies, hormone fluctuations, exposure to chemicals, and airborne toxins can also all contribute to inflammation in the body.

 Studies show that chronic inflammation is linked to visible signs of aging, chronic pain, high blood pressure, osteoporosis, arthritis, cancer, heart disease, type II diabetes, and even Alzheimer’s disease!

 When you lower the amount of inflammation in your body, you’ll be significantly lowering your risk of developing chronic disease.

 The following are some ways you can help reduce the amount of inflammation in your body:

 • Get more sleep.
 Aim for 8 hours per night.

 • Reduce stress!
 I know, it’s easier said than done but try going outside in nature, getting a massage, reading a book—do something kind for yourself every day!

 • Cut out the sugar.
 If you eliminate sugar, you will experience a tremendous number of health benefits, including reduced inflammation (and your good food tastes better!).

 As I discussed recently, inflammation is a key cause of autoimmune disease and it is essential to eat a diet that will reduce inflammation in the body and help heal the gut against future damage.
-To help ensure you have a proper diet, we have added our BRAND NEW Autoimmune menu to our weekly Menu-Mailer!
-Click here to learn more about this new menu and check out a fantastic offer to get you started with Premium Menu-Mailer!
+To help ensure you have a proper diet, we have our Autoimmune menus available in Dinner Answers.
+Subscribe today!